 My interests span the history, ethics, and policy of science and technology.
-Formerly a bioscientist, a science teacher, and science adviser to ICI (the international chemical company), I became Head of the Science Museum in London and then Chief Executive of the British Science Association, and Executive Chair of Sciencewise.
+Formerly a bioscientist, a science teacher, and education adviser to ICI (the international chemical company), I became Head of the Science Museum in London and then Chief Executive of the British Science Association, and Executive Chair of Sciencewise.

 I am now a Visiting Fellow at the Royal Institution and an Honorary Research Fellow in the Department of Science and Technology Studies at University College London, where I concentrate on the history of nineteenth-century science.
-I am a general editor of the correspondence of John Tyndall, being published in 20 volumes by Pittsburgh University Press.
+I am a general editor of the correspondence of John Tyndall, being published in 20 volumes by the University of Pittsburgh Press.

 The Ascent of John Tyndall, my biography of this outstanding nineteenth-century physicist, mountaineer, and public intellectual, was published by OUP on 22 March 2018 in hardback and in 2020 in paperback.